- How ImuPro Works

 - Do you suffer hypotension (abnormally low blood pressure)?

-- Do you experience sea sickness on boats?
+- Do you experience motion sickness or sea sickness?

 - For females: do you experience abdominal cramping prior to or during menstruation?

 - Do you suffer excessive or long-lasting reactions following mosquito bites (swelling/itching)?

 What Is Histamine Intolerance?